stytri/m/README.md

 ## Rule Format

-Specifically, **m** parses line comments at the head of the file, and stops parsing at the first non-comment.
+Specifically, **m** first scans for a starting line comment, then parses a block of line comments, and stops parsing at a non-comment.
 For each comment it looks for the following character sequences (after skipping any space/tab characters):

 `::` Introduces a new rule.
 The rule name - which is a sequence of alphanumeric, as well as the `_` and `-`, characters - follows.
 The remainder of the line is the command to be executed.